 Introduction

-Shri Kedarnath Dham is dedicated to Lord Shiva and is among the most sacred temples in Uttarakhand, and is going to be a UNESCO world heritage site.
-It is one of the 12 Jyotirling, one of Panch Kedar, and one of Chota char dham of Uttarakhand.
+Shri Kedarnath Dham is dedicated to Lord Shiva and is among the most sacred temples in Uttarakhand, and is going to be a UNESCO World Heritage site.
+It is one of the 12 Jyotirlingas, one of the Panch Kedar, and one of the Chota Char Dham of Uttarakhand, along with Shri Badrinath Dham, Shri Yamunotri Dham, and Shri Gangotri Dham.

 Location Kedarnath Town